rohanrb302/Million_Song_Analysis/README.md

-# Million Song Analysis: Detecting the populairty of a song.
+# Million Song Analysis: Detecting the popularity of a song.
 Code for 10605-Project, to find the hotness of songs in a given dataset.
 <br/>
 We collect and process data from http://millionsongdataset.com.
 Scripts supporting these operations can be found in the Read_data folder.<br/>